Policies & Legal

 Harbor Transit is committed to providing transportation to all those in need; regardless of age, disability, or personal circumstance.
-Eligible individuals may apply for a half-fare card by downloading the application form found below.
-If you are a person with a disability and would like to apply, please click on the link for the form or contact our customer service representatives at 616-842-3220 for more information.
+If you are a person with a disability, please contact our customer service representatives at 616-842-3220 for more information.

 ADA Complaint Procedures

 Harbor Transit Multi-Modal Transportation System ADA Complaint Procedures